 - Reproductive tract abnormalities — both acquired and developmental issues with reproductive organs.

 - Neuroendocrine dysfunction—a variety of conditions caused by imbalances in the body’s hormone production directly related to the brain.

 - Ovulatory dysfunction — irregular or absent ovulation (the release of an egg from the ovary) needed for pregnancy to occur.
 This is one of the more frequent causes of female infertility.

 - Recurrent pregnancy loss—defined by two or more failed pregnancies with an unknown cause.

-Before you begin treatment at Scott & White, our reproductive endocrinologists will explore all available options and help you decide the best treatment path, which could include multifaceted assisted reproductive technologies.
+Before you begin treatment at Baylor Scott & White Health, our reproductive endocrinologists will explore all available options and help you decide the best treatment path, which could include multifaceted assisted reproductive technologies.

 Some of our treatments options include: